-In a post-hoc analysis conducted to help inform our Phase 3 trial design, the patients' time to conversion to sinus rhythm was examined.
-As shown in the following Kaplan Meier plot of patients successfully converting to sinus rhythm during the 15-minute study window, the three highest doses of etripamil (140 mg, 105 mg and 70 mg) showed statistically significant shorter time to conversion compared with placebo.
-The 70 mg dose showed a rapid onset of action with a median time to conversion of less than three minutes after nasal administration of etripamil.
+In a post-hoc analysis conducted to inform our Phase 3 trial design, the patients' times to conversion of SVT to sinus rhythm were examined.
+As shown in the following Kaplan Meier plot, patients successfully converting to sinus rhythm during the 15-minute study window, the three highest doses of etripamil (140 mg, 105 mg, and 70 mg) demonstrated statistically significant shorter time to conversion of SVT compared with placebo.
+The 70-mg dose showed a rapid onset of action with a median time to conversion of less than three minutes after nasal administration of etripamil.
+Doses of drug above 70 mg, given as single-dose administrations in this study, did not yield meaningfully greater degrees of conversion of SVT.
+These data contributed greatly to selection of etripamil dose for the Phase 3 program.

-Phase 2: (MSP-2017-1109) NODE 1 - Etripamil Time to Conversion from SVT to Sinus Rhythm
+Phase 2: (MSP-2017-1109) NODE 1 - Etripamil Time to Conversion from Supraventricular Tachycardia to Sinus Rhythm

-"Hazard Ratio and 95% Confidence Intervals etripamil 70mg vs. placebo; 4.99 (2.09, 11.93)
+Hazard Ratio and 95% Confidence Intervals etripamil 70mg vs. placebo; 4.99 (2.09, 11.93)

-Overall, etripamil was well tolerated, and the most common adverse events were related to the nasal route of administration, e.g., nasal irritation or nasal congestion, reported by up to 60% and 45% of patients, respectively, after etripamil versus none after placebo administration.
-The 70 mg dose was reported to have 48% nasal irritation and 26% nasal congestion.
-However, these were transient.
+Overall, etripamil was well tolerated, and the most common adverse events were localized to the nasal route of administration, e.g., nasal irritation or nasal congestion, reported by up to 60% and 45% of patients, respectively, after etripamil (versus none after placebo).
+Specifically, the 70-mg dose was reported to have 48% nasal irritation and 26% nasal congestion; however, these were transient and required no specific intervention.
 Most adverse events were mild (44.2%) or moderate (24.0%) across all treatment groups.
-At least one adverse event considered related to the study drug, according to the investigator assessment, was reported in 17 (85.0%) patients in the etripamil 35 mg group, 18 (78.3%) in the 70 mg group, 15 (75.0%) in the 105 mg group, 20 (95.2%) in the 140 mg group and 4 (20.0%) in the placebo group.
-The incidence of adverse events was not dose dependent.
-Hypotension, or low blood pressure, was reported as an adverse event in two patients, one in the 105 mg dose group of etripamil and one in the 140 mg group.
+At least one adverse event considered related to the study drug, according to the investigator assessment, was reported in 17 (85.0%) patients in the etripamil 35-mg group, 18 (78.3%) in the 70-mg group, 15 (75.0%) in the 105-mg group, 20 (95.2%) in the 140-mg group and 4 (20.0%) in the placebo group.
+The incidence of adverse events was not dose-dependent.
+Hypotension, or low blood pressure, was reported as an adverse event in two patients, one in the 105-mg group and one in the 140-mg group.
+Neither event led to sequelae or a serious classification.

 A total of three patients experienced severe adverse events that were considered possibly related to etripamil.
-One patient who received a 35mg dose of etripamil experienced facial flushing, shortness of breath, and chest discomfort.
-One patient who received a 105 mg dose of etripamil had nausea and vomiting, as well as a severe and serious cough.
-One patient who received a 140 mg dose of etripamil experienced a severe adverse event of second-degree AV block with hypotension beginning five minutes after conversion to sinus rhythm.
-The AV block resolved after 43 minutes, and ablation was subsequently performed.
+One patient who received a 35-mg dose of etripamil experienced facial flushing, shortness of breath, and chest discomfort.
+One patient who received a 105-mg dose of etripamil had nausea and vomiting, as well as a severe and serious cough.
+One patient who received a 140-mg dose of etripamil experienced a severe adverse event of second-degree AV block with relative hypotension, beginning five minutes after conversion to sinus rhythm; the AV block resolved after 43 minutes, was without sequelae observed, and ablation was subsequently performed.
 There were no adverse events that led to study discontinuation or death.